 The following conclusions are common for both Layer-3 UE-to-UE Relay and Layer-2 UE-to-UE Relay:

 - For UE-to-UE Relay discovery, both Model A and Model B discovery are supported.

-Editor's note: It is FFS the exact information to be included in discovery messages.
+- For Model B discovery, UE-to-UE Relay and Target UE are discovered by Source UE as followings.

+Source UE includes both User Info ID of Source UE and User Info ID of Target UE in the Solicitation messages to indicate the UE-to-UE Relay to discover the Target UE.

+UE-to-UE Relay includes User Info ID of Source UE, User Info ID of Target UE and User Info ID of UE-to-UE Relay in the Solicitation messages to Target UE.

 Editor's note: It is FFS if discovery integrated into PC5 unicast link establishment procedure is supported.

 - For UE-to-UE Relay selection, the Source UE performs the UE-to-UE Relay selection for both Model A and Model B discovery.